Say Goodbye to Cloud Fees!

 Chris from HandyDadTV takes a close look at our HomeTroller Plus – MNS Insteon Plugin solution for regaining control of your Insteon system.
 The review covers 7 separate tests including configuring and controlling devices & scenes, creating schedules, cross-integration with Z-Wave and Alexa voice control.
 An itemized report card ranks the system based on functionality, ease of use, technology, company and cost.
 Be sure to check out the Bonus Tips & Tricks at the end!

-UPDATE: Insteon was acquired by another company and the servers have been reactivated but subscription fees
+UPDATE: Insteon was acquired by another company and the servers have been reactivated but with subscription fees

 You can regain access to your Insteon devices by adding a HomeSeer hub and special Insteon software plugin to your system.